Bridging loan solicitors

 What are the requirements for a bridging loan?

-You will usually need to be an existing property owner to be eligible to take out bridging finance.
+You will typically need to be an existing property owner to be eligible to take out bridging finance.
 The bridging loan lender is likely to secure the loan against your property.
 If your property has an existing mortgage, then the bridging loan lender will take out a ‘second charge’ against your property.
 This means that if you fail to make repayments on your property your mortgage provider takes priority over the bridging loan lender because they have a ‘first charge’ against the property.

 You will also need to provide: